ouarez/acosys/internships/partner.md

 cover_image: /img/cover3.jpg
 ---

-**Be a leader in Aboriginal professional development.**
+**Be a leader in Indigenous professional development.**

 Become a partner in the Acosys Aboriginal Internship Program (AIP).

-A subsidized Aboriginal resource provides a low-risk path to greater workforce inclusiveness.
-This ignites your Aboriginal network growth, sets off an upward spiral of inclusion, and helps you meet reporting goals.
+A subsidized Indigenous resource provides a low-risk path to greater workforce inclusiveness.
+This ignites your Indigenous network growth, sets off an upward spiral of inclusion, and helps you meet reporting goals.

-There are several additional reasons to consider taking on an Aboriginal intern:
+There are several additional reasons to consider taking on an Indigenous intern:

 - Education: Our education partners provide our interns with discounted coursework in business analysis, project management, and human resources.